 For those who want to use this approach, Apple provides detailed instructions.
 In essence, you’ll click Photos in the sidebar to see everything, and then choose Edit > Select All.
 Then you’ll choose File > Export and either Export X Photos (to get the edited versions of images) or Export Unmodified Original for X Photos (to get the original images).
 Once everything has exported, you’ll switch libraries in Photos and then drag the folder of exported images back into Photos to import it.

 We prefer the iCloud Photos technique because it’s simplest, does a great job at avoiding duplicates, and, most importantly, we have used it many times with great results.
 PowerPhotos is a good option for those who don’t use iCloud Photos and who don’t mind its limitations.
-Of course, don’t start any merging without making backups first, and if you need help, don’t hesitate to call us.
+Of course, don’t start any merging without making backups first, and if you need help, don’t hesitate to contact us by phone (267-331-3362) or email.